Auride/roa2-mod-hide-elo/README.md

   - 11-19-2024-12519 - [release]
 - `hideElo-1.3`
   - 11-20-2024-12562 - [release]
+- `hideElo-2.0`
+  - Note: From this version onwards, the uses AOB scanning rather than static offsets, making it slower to apply (Around 1 second vs <50ms with previouss versions).
+The benefit is that it should continue working through most game updates.
+  - 11-28-2024-12750 - [release]

-If your version is not listed, it's not compatible with any currently available version of the mod.
+If your version is not listed, it may or may not be compatible with the latest version of the mod.

 # How to build
 A pre-built .exe file is provided under the [Releases](https://github.com/Auride/roa2-mod-hide-elo/releases) section for your convenience.
 If you wish to build the executable from source (e.g. because you want to modify the source file), follow these instructions: